Decoding Responsive Web Design: An Introduction for Beginners on its Meaning and Importance

 Media Queries were introduced in the year 2000 with CSS3 and are used in the Responsive Web Design.
 They are a CSS feature that allows the display of a website to be optimized for different devices.

-Media queries are an essential part of CSS3.
+Media Queries are an essential part of CSS3.
 They consist of an optional Media Type and can contain one or more conditions that can be combined using logical operators.
 They start with @media to modify some CSS properties for specific screen resolutions.

 The following Media Types are possible: